 We examined a multicast group with one source and 20 receivers in the networks of 100 nodes and 300 nodes, respectively.
-The results for the 100-node network are illustrated in Figure 3.
-When the traffic load is light (under 30 packets/sec), the performance of the SPT, the MST and the MNT is comparable with respect to packet delivery ratio.
+The results for the

+100-node network are illustrated in Fig. 3.
+When the traffic load is light (under 30 packets/s), the performance of the SPT, the MST, and the MNT is comparable with respect to the packet delivery ratio.
 When the traffic load is moderate or high, the SPT outperforms the MST and the MNT in all cases, and the difference can be significant.
-For example, when the traffic load is 60 packets/s, the PDRs of the SPT, the MST and the MNT are 97%, 85%, and 92%, respectively.
+For example, when the traffic load is 60 packets/s, the PDRs of the SPT, the MST, and the MNT are 97 percent, 85 percent, and 92 percent, respectively.
 The reason is due to longer path lengths of the MST and the MNT.
-The longer the path a packet has to travel, the higher its chance of getting damaged or lost due to collision and/or congestion, especially under high traffic load.
+The longer the path a packet has to travel, the higher its chance of becoming damaged or lost due to collision and/or congestion, especially under high traffic load.

-The average end-to-end delays incurred by the SPTs are also the lowest thanks to shorter source-to-destination paths.
-For example, when the traffic load is 50 packets/s, the average endto-end delays given by the SPT and the MNT are 11ms and 15ms, respectively; in other words, the SPT average end-toend delay is about 36% lower.
+The average end-to-end delays incurred by the SPTs are also the lowest due to shorter source-to-destination paths.
+For example, when the traffic load is 50 packets/s, the average endto-end delays given by the SPT and the MNT are 11 ms and 15 ms, respectively; in other words, the SPT average end-to-end delay is about 36 percent lower.
 The MST provides the highest average end-to-end delay in this case.

-In the larger network of 300 nodes, the performance differences between the SPT and the MST/MNT are even more pronounced, as illustrated by the graphs in Figure 4.
-For instance, under a traffic load of 60 packets/s, the PDRs of the SPT, the MST and the MNT in the network of 100 nodes are 97%, 85% and 92%, respectively, while the PDRs in the network of 300 nodes are are 90%, 70%, and 66%, respectively, a difference of 24% between the SPT and the MNT.
-In the same scenario, the average end-to-end delay given by the SPT is about 36% lower than that of the MNT in the smaller network, and about 120% lower in the larger network.
+In the larger network of 300 nodes, the performance differences between the SPT and the MST/MNT are even more pronounced, as illustrated by the graphs in Fig. 4.
+For instance, under a traffic load of 60 packets/s, the PDRs of the SPT, the MST, and the MNT in the network of 100 nodes are 97 percent, 85 percent, and 92 percent, respectively, whereas the PDRs in the network of 300 nodes are 90 percent, 70 percent, and 66 percent, respectively; a difference of 24 percent between the SPT and the MNT.
+In the same scenario, the average end-to-end delay given by the SPT is about 36 percent lower than that of the MNT in the smaller network and about 120 percent lower in the larger network.
 In other words, given the same multicast group size, as the network size increases, the performance gain of SPTs over MSTs and MNTs also increases.
 The reason is that the larger the network, the bigger the difference in path length between the SPT and the MST/MNT as mentioned earlier.